The new centre is expected to include:

 Carter Street has never been a through road and will be shortened to the new boundary.
 The Bayfair end of Harris Street has been closed for several months and will be closed permanently as a cul-de-sac.
 There will be no link road through the carpark between Maunganui Road and Farm Street during the construction process.

-On completion, there will be an additional new entry into the centre north on Maunganui Road.
+On completion, there will be an additional new entry into the centre facing North on Maunganui Road.

 There will be no additional levels added to retail, however the cinemas will have a mezzanine level.